 6. The average Humpback Whale is the size of 11 Elephants or 600 persons!

 7. A Humpback Whale's Lungs are the size of a small car.

 8. Humpback Whales eat up to 1.5 tonnes a day, they feed on krill, small shrimp-like animals, and small fish.

 9. A Humpback Whale on average lives to 48 years of age - however is likely to reach 100!

 10. The Humpback Whale can reach speeds of up to 10 knots, which is approximately 18.5km/hr.

 The Whale Season in Australia is from June to November.
 Humpback Whales can be spotted along the East Coast of Australia and tours depart from Sydney, Brisbane, Byron Bay, the Gold Coast & Hervey Bay.

 If you are cruising out to Fraser Island, along the Whitsundays or from Cairns to the Great Barrier Reef - keep your eyes peeled!
-You can also usually spot them along the Bondi to Coogee walk in Sydney. some were spotted just two days ago playing with dolphins!
+You can also usually spot whales them along the Bondi to Coogee walk in Sydney.

 For more information contact our Travel Gurus via email@example.com.